ipython/ipython/docs/source/config/overview.rst

 A JSON configuration file is simply a file that contain a :class:`~IPython.config.loader.Config` Object serialized as a JSON object with an additional mandatory ``version`` key that is reserved for future use.
-JSOn configuration file shoudl take the same name than Python configuration file, but with a .json extension.
+JSON configuration file should take the same name than Python configuration file, but with a .json extension.
 Be careful, JSON file do not support comment, and invalid JSON files will be ignored at load time.